Delay-Xili/F-Clip/README.md

 <img src="fig/Qualitative.png"  width="800">
 </p>

-More random sampled results can be found in the [supplementary material]() of the paper.
+More random sampled results can be found in the paper.

 ### Quantitative Measures